The Best Secluded Beaches in the U.S. (Video)

 Beach vacations are wonderful.
-You get to lay out on the sand, soak in some sunshine, maybe read a book or take a nice, long swim in the ocean.
-For many people, a beach day is their favorite summer pastime.
+You get to lay out on the sand, soak in some sunshine, and maybe read a book or take a nice, long swim in the ocean.
+For many people, spending a day at the beach is a favorite summer pastime.

-Luckily, there are some stretches of sand in the U.S. that are mostly untouched by humans and also not converted into some exclusive property.
-These secluded and sandy gems offer all the relaxation and fun that you can get on any other public, yet crowded, beach but without the frustration of having to bowl over other people just to get that perfect spot right next to the surf.
+If you're hoping to hit the beach and avoid the crowds this summer, you're in luck.
+There are some stretches of sand in the U.S. that are mostly untouched by humans and available for anyone to access.
+These secluded and sandy gems offer all the relaxation and fun that you can get on any other public beach without the crowds, so you can enjoy a calm day by the water.

 Along the U.S. coastline, and even in the Great Lakes, you’re sure to find a secluded beach somewhere that’s just aching to be discovered.
 From the Outer Banks of North Carolina, to just beyond the redwood trees of California, and past the busy shorelines of Long Island, secluded beaches aren’t so hard to find after all.